medplot/data-mining-project/README.md

 ### Decision Tree

+The decision tree could be computed relatively fast allowing us to use cross validation and grid search to find the best parameters.

+### Random forest

+The random forest cluster was computation intensive and therefore we used a train/test split to find the best parameters.

 ### Support Vector Machine

 ### Artificial neural network

 The neural network uses an embedding layer for the categorical input values, followed by a dropout layer.
 For the numerical input values, a batch normalization is applied first.
 After these first steps the input values are concatenated and passed into multiple linear layers.

 ## General functions for all notebooks

 To install all packages that are required for the general functions you can use the `requirements.txt` file.
-Open a terminal, navigate to the project root, activate the project environment and execute the following command to isntall all dependencies from the `requirements.txt`file.
+Open a terminal, navigate to the project root, activate the project environment and execute the following command to install all dependencies from the `requirements.txt`file.

 ```